Short-Term Highway Patch, Trucking Issues on The Hill

 Article credit to Deborah Lockridge at TruckinInfo

 House leaders Monday night released a short-term highway bill that would use tax compliance rules to extend federal funds through Dec.
-18. The $8.1 billion bill, according to published reports, tightens disclosure rules for mortgages, extends an airport security fee increase, gives IRS investigators more time to investigate some tax avoidance, among other things.
+18. The $8.1 billion bill, according to published reports, tightens disclosure rules for mortgages,.
+Also, extends an airport security fee increase, gives IRS investigators more time to investigate some tax avoidance, among other things.

 House Ways and Means Committee Chairman Paul Ryan (R-Wis.) and Transportation Chairman Bill Shuster (R-Pa.) said the proposal would give lawmakers time work on a six-year highway program.